-Have you ever come across a grazing bear and pulled out your camera to get that once-in-a-lifetime shot only to realize the lens is jammed with fine, gritty sand from your campground?
+Have you ever come across a lion at the local zoo looking straight at you (from beyond the fencing) and you pull out your camera to get that once-in-a-lifetime shot only to realize that the lens is jammed with fine, gritty sand?
 Have you ever experienced the helplessness of trying to use a waterlogged cell phone after wading through a backcountry stream?
 Maybe you’re intimately familiar with the frustration that accompanies persistently drained batteries during the most epic of adventures.

-Whatever your personal experiences may be, chances are high that you’ve struggled with some type of avoidable technology malfunction while exploring the great outdoors.
-And while unplugging and “getting away from it all” is often the point of open-air adventures, you probably don’t leave home without a handful of tech gadgets or digital devices that aren’t compatible with your rough-and-rugged lifestyle.
+Whatever your personal experiences may be, chances are that that you’ve struggled with some type of technology hiccup while exploring the great outdoors.
+And while unplugging and “getting away from it all” is often the point of these adventures, you probably don’t leave home without a handful of tech gadgets or digital devices that aren’t compatible with your rough-and-rugged lifestyle.

 Fortunately, with a little extra planning and preparation, you won’t have to worry about getting moisture in your camera lens, sand in your charge port, or water in your smartphone.
 With these three tips and tricks, you can keep valuable devices safe during action-packed adventures.

 Zippable and sealable bags provide the perfect solution for quick and easy tech protection.
 Not only are most sealable plastic bags highly affordable, but they are also compact and can easily fit in a backpack, tent bag, or back pocket.
 Whether you need to keep your cell phone safe at a sandy beach or want to ensure your expensive camera is protected from unexpected rain, plastic bags come in a wide variety of sizes and can easily accommodate virtually any type of electronic.

 Pro tip: Keep a few zip-lock bags of varying sizes in your car or go-to gear bag for emergencies.
 They make quick device protection easy and you’ll thank yourself later.